top of page

 What's your relationship with food?

+The way we see the world is unique to us.
 With my clients, no relationship with food is exactly like someone else's, but there are themes that seem to be almost universal.

 I've noticed that for many of my clients, food is super-charged with emotional connections and consequences.
 Navigating the edible landscape when a food is more than just a food is like a field of booby traps.